Reserved for the Death

 Reserved for the Death (Reserviert für den Tod) is an East German film.
 It was released in 1963.

 Plot

 Former East German engineer Erich Becker had been lured to West Germany by promises of a high reward.
 Now residing in Stockholm, he is recalled to serve as a spy in the East.
 He is to convince Dr. Jadenburg to flee from the GDR with the help of his daughter Hanna, who works for the West.
-While travelling on the train with Hanna, he is told that he is also to murder another agent who betrayed and now works for the Stasi.
+While travelling on the train with Hanna, he is told that he is also to kill another agent who has betrayed the West and now works for the Stasi.
 The traitor is revealed to be a former friend of Becker, Harry Korb.
 Becker cannot bring himself to kill Korb when they meet.
 Korb tells him that it was all a test to prove if he is reliable; since Becker failed, Korb murders him.
-The Stasi agents capture Korb soon after.
+Stasi agents capture Korb soon after.